-This section describes how to configure an initial IPv4 interface for management access over the network, or for creating an interface to multiple subnets.
+This section describes how to configure an initial IPv4 interface for management access over the network, and how to create an interface to multiple subnets.
 This switch supports both IPv4 and IPv6, and can be managed through either of these address types.
-For information on configuring the switch with an IPv6 address, see "Setting the Switch's IP Address (IP Version 6)" on page 603.
+You can manually configure a specific IPv4 or IPv6 address or direct the switch to obtain an IPv4 address from a BOOTP or DHCP server.
+An IPv6 global unicast or link-local address can be manually configured, or a link-local address can be dynamically generated.
+For information on configuring the switch with an IPv6 address, see "Setting the Switch's IP Address (IP Version 6)" on page 641.